dabit3/building-a-subgraph-workshop/README.md

   <GITHUB_USER>/<SUBGRAPH_NAME> [<DIRECTORY>]
 ```

-In our case we'll be starting with the [Foundation proxy contract](https://etherscan.io/address/0xc9fe4ffc4be41d93a1a7189975cd360504ee361a#code) so we can initialize from that contract address by passing in the contract address using the `--from-contract` flag:
+In our case we'll be starting with the [Foundation proxy contract](https://etherscan.io/address/0xc9fe4ffc4be41d93a1a7189975cd360504ee361a#code) so we can initialize from that contract address by passing in the contract address using the `--from-contract` flag.

+__Run the following command:__

 ```sh
 graph init --from-contract 0xc9fe4ffc4be41d93a1a7189975cd360504ee361a --protocol ethereum \